-The setting was the most recent Conference of State Parties to the UN Convention on the Rights of Persons with Disabilities (COSP), an annual gathering of disability officials, advocates, and experts from around the world.
+The setting was the most recent Conference of State Parties to the UN Convention on the Rights of Persons with Disabilities (COSP), an annual gathering of disabilities officials, advocates, and experts from around the world.

 Co-sponsored by the government of Australia, the ICP event was organised by two ICP founders, Speech Pathology Australia (SPA) and the Royal College of Speech & Language Therapists (RCSLT), with help from a third founder, the American Speech-Language-Hearing Association (ASHA).

-Following opening remarks of welcome by moderator Derek Munn, RCSLT Director of Policy and Public Affairs, first presenter Gail Mulcair, Chief Executive Officer of SPA, called for “more explicit recognition of communication disability within legislation, acts, and policies, including specific strategies in how to achieve the UN’s Sustainable Development Goals and the UN Convention on the Rights of Persons with Disabilities (CRPD).”
+Following opening remarks of welcome by moderator Derek Munn, RCSLT Director of Policy and Public Affairs, first presenter Gail Mulcair, Chief Executive Officer of SPA, called for “more explicit recognition of communication disabilities within legislation, acts, and policies, including specific strategies in how to achieve the UN’s Sustainable Development Goals and the UN Convention on the Rights of Persons with Disabilities (CRPD).”

 Another presenter, Professor Sharynne McLeod, Charles Sturt University, Australia, made a strong case for recognising the ability to communicate as a human right.
-“Communication is a human right for everyone, including those with communication disability,” Professor McLeod noted as she cited specific parts of the Universal Declaration of Human Rights (Article 19) and the CRPD (Articles 2 and 21) to support her claim.
+“Communication is a human right for everyone, including those with communication disabilities,” Professor McLeod noted as she cited specific parts of the Universal Declaration of Human Rights (Article 19) and the CRPD (Articles 2 and 21) to support her claim.

-Such points were resoundingly seconded by members of the disability community like Meredith Allan, President of the International Society for Augmentative and Alternative Communication.
+Such points were resoundingly seconded by members of the disabilities community like Meredith Allan, President of the International Society for Augmentative and Alternative Communication.
 An augmentative and alternative (AAC) device user herself, Allan contended that a leading issue surrounding AAC device use is “getting communication access recognised as an access need, similar to how a wheelchair symbol is used internationally to indicate a mobility need or a white cane is used to indicate a visibility need.”
 She closed her remarks sharing her dream that “all can go out into the world accessing all areas, including communication.”